-Conditions must be removed within a year after being incurred or no credit allowed for the course.
+Conditions must be removed within a year after being incurred or no credit will be allowed for the course.
 Not more than one trial is allowed any student to remove a condition.
+3

-Any student reported absent, more than 30 times from class-room exercises in a single term is ipso facto dropped.
+Any student reported absent more than 25 times from class-room exercises in a single semester is ipso facto dropped.
 Absence from individual courses, if they exceed a stated number, results in reduction of credit.

-A student is enrolled in the Freshman class until he has completed 13 year hours and removed all entrance conditions; in the Sophomore class until he has completed at least 28 year hours; in the Junior class until he has completed at least 43 year hours; then in the Senior class.
+A student is enrolled in the Freshman class until he has completed 28 semester hours and removed all entrance conditions; in the Sophomore class until he has completed at least 60 semester hours; in the Junior class until he has completed at least 92 semester hours; then in the Senior class.